 Limit your exposure to sun and wind.
 Exposure to the elements is the number one cause of chapped lips.
 As you probably know, chapped lips are most common in the winter, when the cold, dry air causes your parched skin to become rough and cracked.
 When you must be outside in the wintertime, always wear a scarf over your mouth to protect your lips from the relentless wind and cold air.
 Chapped lips can also occur in the summer when the hot sun sears into your skin.
 Make sure that you wear a lip balm that contains at least an SPF of 15 to save your lips from the dangerous effects of the sun.
 Wear your SPF 15 (or higher) balm every day, year-round – and remember to reapply it every time you go outside.

 Drink lots of water.
 Balms and petroleum jelly can relieve your chapped lips and put them on the road to recovery, but in order to see a significant, lasting improvement you must re-hydrate your body.
 If you are experiencing chapped lips, your body is sending a clear message that you need more water.
 Doctors have long recommended that individuals drink six to eight 8-ounce glasses each day.
 When you are suffering from dry skin or chapped lips, up your water intake to ten to twelve 8-ounce glasses a day to help give your body the extra moisture it is lacking.
+That’ll also keep the rest of your body functioning well.

 Avoid licking or biting your lips.When your lips are dry, it is natural to feel the urge to add instant moisture by licking or sucking on your lips.
 While it may sound like an easy fix, licking your lips actually worsens chapping and slows the healing process.
 When saliva dries (which it does very quickly), your lips become even more dehydrated than before.
 Saliva also contains natural acids that can irritate already sore lips.
 You should also avoid biting or peeling away the dead skin once your lips begin to crack because it can cause pain and bleeding and prevent healing.
 If you are prone to licking your lips (you probably don’t even realize how often you do it), trade your yummy flavored lip balm for a flavorless one or a variety that tastes bad to you.